-Students will be afforded formal and informal life and physical sciences learning opportunities and explore leadership, innovation, and the engineering design process through hands-on activities within our Engineering Discovery Laboratory and Fabrication Design Studio spaces.
-Additionally, students will be led on a mid-week field trip to a nearby lake where sustainability and environmental stewardship will be the focus.
-After completion of the camp, we hope students leave excited about engineering and filled with a passion for how they can make their impact on the world as a future woman engineer.
+You will have plenty of formal and informal learning opportunities about life and physical sciences as we explore leadership, innovation, and the engineering design process through hands-on activities within our Engineering Discovery Laboratory and Fabrication Design Studio spaces.
+Then, in the middle of the week, we'll take a field trip to a nearby lake to explore sustainability and environmental stewardship initiatives.
+After completing the camp, you will leave excited about engineering and filled with a passion for how you can make your impact on the world as a future woman engineer!